Cocoa Powder Cups to Grams Conversion Guide

 How much is 1/2 cup cocoa powder in grams?

-Is cacao powder the same as cocoa?
+Is cacao powder the same as cocoa powder?

-Why is my chocolate cake bitter?
+Why do my chocolate baked goods taste bitter?